richardmleggett/al2tex/docs/usage/usage.rst

 - ``sstart``
 - ``send``

-The parameter passed to blast after the ``-outfmt`` option must also be given to al2tex after the -blastfmt option (e.g. ``-blastfmt '6 qseqid sseqid qstart qend sstart ssend'``).
+The parameter passed to blast after the ``-outfmt`` option must also be given to alvis after the -blastfmt option (e.g. ``-blastfmt '6 qseqid sseqid qstart qend sstart ssend'``).

 Diagrams
 ---------